Introduction

 This command will walk you through the following steps:

-Press <Enter> to get started
+Press <Enter> to get started.- Select the

-profile for the user you want to create a backup key for. - Select
+[ACTIVE]profile for the user you want to create a backup key for. - Select

-. - The command will print a series of words and numbers.
+A new backup key. - The command will print a series of words and numbers.

 These words and numbers encode an encryption key which has the same access as any other device on your account.